 To become a speech-language pathologist, you must first earn your bachelor’s degree in a related field of study, or otherwise complete leveling coursework if your bachelor’s degree is in another area.
 Aspiring SLPs then complete a specialized graduate program, such as a Master of Science in Speech-Language Pathology, which typically takes two years.

 After earning their degree, graduates usually complete a clinical fellowship year (CFY).
-SLPs often must apply for a temporary state license to practice during this fellowship.
+SLPs often must apply for a temporary state license for speech pathology to practice during this fellowship.
 Most clinical fellowships last for 36 weeks, for a minimum of 35 hours per week.

 Additionally, in some states, aspiring speech-language pathologists must complete the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), administered through the American Speech-Language-Hearing Association (ASHA).
 The CCC-SLP is considered the gold-standard credential in the field.